 1

-if has execution permission2
+if has execution permission -

-if has write permission4
+if has write permission -

-can write, execute4
+can write, execute -

-can read, execute6
+can read, execute -

-can read, write7
+can read, write -

 can read, write and execute

-Single vs double quotes
+πSingle vs double quotes

 ""